 Martin, Robert.
 Clean Code.

-The reasonable question at this point would be: if something is not an object, then what?
+If something is not an object, then what?

 In object-oriented design there are objects and there are data structures.
 Each has its own use cases, advantages and limitations.
+The general rule of thumb is that objects expose behavior, while data structures expose data.

 This interface represents an object because it exposes behavior: